Boosting galactic outflows with enhanced resolution: Numerical setup

 Our initial conditions drive an initial starburst which recedes after $\approx 100\, \Myr$, and it takes an additional $\approx 100\, \Myr$ for the galactic disc and outflow to settle after a large enhancement in mass outflow rate (grey shaded region in Figure~\ref{fig:timeevolution}).
 We thus start our analysis at $200 \, \Myr$, ensuring at least 130 snapshots of analysis when deriving time-averaged properties (Section~\ref{sec:outflowstructure}).
 We verified that our conclusions are unchanged if starting at $250 \, \Myr$ or $300 \, \Myr$.

 All simulations form a similar amount of stellar mass, ending up within 15 per cent of each other.
 This is key to compare their outflows, as it guarantees that the overall energy, momentum and metal budget from stellar feedback is nearly unchanged between different resolution runs.
-It also provides further evidence that the ISM is not strongly impacted by the additional resolution in the diffuse gas (Appendix~\ref{app:similarsfs}).
+It also provides further evidence that the physics of star formation in our simulations is not affected by the additional resolution in the diffuse gas (Appendix~\ref{app:similarsfs}).

 However, the ability to drive galactic outflows also depends on the coupling between feedback and the surrounding gas, which in turn depends on the clustering of SNe and the density of the medium in which they explode.
 This is subject to stochasticity due to the probabilistic nature of our modelling of star formation (see \citealt{Genel2019, Keller2019} for further discussion).
-To quantify the magnitude of this scatter, we perform three re-simulations of our reference galaxy and three with the cooling length resolved down to 36 pc, solely varying the random seed for star formation in each of them.
+To quantify the magnitude of this scatter, we perform three simulations of our reference galaxy and three with the cooling length resolved down to 36 pc, solely varying the random seed for star formation in each of them.
 We show in Appendix~\ref{app:similarsfs} that star formation and feedback conditions within the ISM are comparable between both stochastic resimulations of a given setup and different resolutions of the cooling length.
 We further show in Appendix~\ref{app:stochasticity} that run-to-run stochasticity leads to different but statistically compatible outflow rates close to the disc, and that the induced scatter remains subdominant compared to differences in outflow properties and rates resulting from an increase in resolution when measured further away from the galaxy (Section~\ref{sec:outflowstructure}).
 This therefore confirms the causal association of differences in outflows with a more accurate treatment of their thermodynamics.